acorn-io/runtime/docs/docs/38-authoring/03-containers.md

 }
 ```

 This Acornfile defines two containers, one called `my-webapp` and the other `database`.
-The `my-webapp` container is exposing port 8080.
+The `my-webapp` container is exposing port 8080 outside of the cluster and port 5001 to apps running on the cluster.
 When launching this Acorn the port can be published outside the cluster or accessed by linked Acorns.

 In the database container, we are using the `ports` parameter because only the my-webapp container will communicate with the database.